 Dabke is a traditional folk dance of the levant, performed at weddings and other festive celebrations by both men and women.
 The meaning of Dabke in Arabic is ‘stamping of the feet’.
 There is a raas (‘head’) or lawweeh (‘waver’) who takes the lead and improvises and shows off with his or her special moves.
 The rest is following by holding each others hands and dancing their feet off!
 It’s a strenuous dance and the stronger your legs, the better your moves can be!
+Here you can watch a performance of a Jordanian Dabke dance group.

 This summer the crew visited Jordan to film these ‘dance classes’ with Ish and Jan.
 And after their efforts in Little Petra they enjoyed a BBQ at the B&B. Now I’m looking forward to the Jordan episode of “Dance around the world”!